utat-ss/HERON-documentation/getting-started/install-mac.md

-# Software Installation - Mac
+# Software Installation - macOS

 Please ask us for help if you encounter any issues.
 See the "Software Installation" page for descriptions of what these tools do.